khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 <br/>
 <br/>

-### We'd could focus on just the regions that differ
+### We could pass this function that takes so much time just the regions that differ

 # Sequence alignment using De Bruijn Graphs